hailanyi/CasTrack-waymo/readme.md

 ## Prepare data
 You can download the waymo dataset infos and Cascade3D detections from [here](https://drive.google.com/drive/folders/1Vw_Mlfy_fJY6u0JiCD-RMb6_m37QAXPQ?usp=sharing)
-, To obtain the download password, please send us an email with your name, institute, a screenshot of the the Waymo dataset download page
+, To obtain the download password, please send us (wuhai@stu.xmu.edu.cn) an email  with your name, institute, a screenshot of the the Waymo dataset download page
 (please note that Waymo open dataset is under strict non-commercial license).

 ## Quick start